ravi18011991/smartcertificate/README.md

     Step 5- After clicking the 'Create button',you can see three input boxes at right side under heading “Grab your code”.

-    Step 6- Copy the company name just you selected in step 2 above, and paste this into field “Enter Company Name” in setting page of Linkedin Manage Institution of smartcertificate module..
+    Step 6- Copy the company name just you selected in step 2 above, and paste this into field “Enter Company Name” in setting page of Linkedin Manage Institution of smartcertificate module.
                                                                                                                                        ---------------------------
-    Step 7- Copy the url/content from Complete URL field under heading “Grab your code” at right side in below,and paste this into “Enter Complete URL”  field of Linkedin  Manage Institution of smartcertificate module..
+    Step 7- Copy the url/content from Complete URL field under heading “Grab your code” at right side in below,and paste this into “Enter Complete URL”  field of Linkedin  Manage Institution of smartcertificate module.
                                                                                                                                                                   ----------------------------
 Note :
 .....